 Prerequisite: HUDM 4122 or equivalent.
 Surveys quantitative models of individual decision making, from the introduction of the notion of "utility" by Daniel Bernoulli through current models such as Tversky and Kahneman's "Prospect Theory."
 The focus is on psychological or descriptive models of how people make decisions, although methods of rational decision analysis are briefly discussed.

 Prerequisites: HUDM 4122 and HUDM 5122 or equivalent.
+Familiarity with R recommended.
 Methods of analyzing proximity data (similarities, correlations, etc.), including multidimensional scaling, which represents similarities among items by plotting the items into a geometric space, and cluster analysis for grouping items.
 Graph and network models will also be discussed.

 Introduction to the theory and application of linear regression using calculus and matrix algebra.
 Focus on multiple regression models including dummy variables and polynomial models, regression diagnostics, and advanced methods such as weighted least squares, multilevel models, and an introduction to the generalized linear model.